/MUSIC TRACK LIST:

 ...a fortune cookie told me so.

 It just wasn't any fortune cookie.
 You see, until recently, I used to work for a fortune cookie factory.
-Yeah.
-They come from a factory like everything else.
+Yeah, they come from a factory like everything else.
 Where did you think fortune cookies were made anyhow?
 China?
 They don't even EAT fortune cookies there.
-Fortune cookies are actually produced in the good old U. S. of A. And the number one purveyor of all the fortune cookies doled out in all the Chinese restaurants of the mid-west used to be Happy Lucky's Good Fortunes.
+Fortune cookies are actually produced in the good old U. S. of A. And the number one purveyor of all the fortune cookies doled out in all the Chinese restaurants of the mid-west was Happy Lucky's Good Fortunes.
 If that wasn't an auspicious name, I don't know what is.
-Even the company logo had a red dragon snorting flames and shit, and folded in on the backside of each fortune, inside every cookie, at every Panda Kitchen purveyor, sat that fricken dragon - which is supposed to mean "lucky as hell".
+Even the company logo had a red dragon snorting flames and shit, and folded in on the backside of each fortune, inside every cookie, at every Panda Kitchen purveyor, sat that fricken dragon -- which is supposed to mean "lucky as hell".
 This was before the company hit a bit of bad luck and folded of course, no pun intended (lame, I know).
 But what nobody tells you is Happy Lucky's Good Fortunes was owned by a guy named Bob.
-Bob, a middle-aged white balding fat guy that immigrated to Los Angeles from the far East...
-Well, all the way as far East as Poughkeepsie at least.
-And I was one of his employees.
+Bob, a middle-aged white balding fat guy that immigrated to Los Angeles from the Far East... as far East as Poughkeepsie at least.
+I was one of his employees.

-And it was my job to write all of Happy Lucky's Good Fortunes' fortunes.
-Well, to be honest, my job was to print the fortunes or rather to make sure the printer was always running properly.
-But ya' know -- we always have our jobs and then the names we give them, right?
+It was my job to write all of Happy Lucky's Good Fortunes' fortunes.
+To be honest, my job was to print the fortunes or rather to make sure the printer was always running properly.
+But ya' know -- we always have our jobs and the names we give them, right?

-Whereas Wonton Foods (the big guns in America's fortune cookie production) has a catalogue of over 10,000 fortunes, Happy Lucky's Good Fortunes had only 250 variations all together.
-And most of them, well, weren't really well written (I know what you're thinking, "neither is this!"
-Well bear with me, I have a point to make, alright?).
+Whereas Wonton Foods (the big guns in America's fortune cookie production) has a catalog of over ten thousand fortunes, Happy Lucky's Good Fortunes had only two hundred and fifty variations all together.
+Most of them weren't really well written (I know what you're thinking, "neither is this!"
+Bear with me; I have a point to make, alright?).
 And some of them are so vague they could hardly be considered a fortune at all.
 "The path to happiness is just ahead, if only you take it."
 What path??
 What happiness?
 It could mean anything!
 I'm feeling a little content, but not quite happy.
 Am I on the road to happiness?
 Or did I miss the bypass?
 Should I turn around and go back?